Flawless Physio Logo

 Shoes with a high heel drop, such as the Asics Gel-Kayano can offload the tendon.

-Surgery is not needed for this type of condition as it normally settles quickly with the correct management.
+Surgery is unnecessary for this condition as it normally settles quickly with the correct management.

 Isometric Strengthening Exercise for Achilles Paratenonitis